NervanaSystems/ngraph/doc/sphinx/source/index.rst

 `nGraph`_ is an open-source graph compiler for :abbr:`Artificial Neural Networks (ANNs)`.
-The nGraph Compiler stack provides an inherently efficient graph-based compilation infrastructure designed to be compatible with the many of the upcoming :abbr:`Application-Specific Integrated Circuits (ASICs)`, like the Intel® Nervana™ Neural Network Processor (Intel® Nervana™ NNP), while also unlocking a massive performance boost on any existing hardware targets in your neural network: both GPUs and CPUs.
+The nGraph Compiler stack provides an inherently efficient graph-based compilation infrastructure designed to be compatible with many upcoming :abbr:`Application-Specific Integrated Circuits (ASICs)`, like the Intel® Nervana™ Neural Network Processor (Intel® Nervana™ NNP), while also unlocking a massive performance boost on any existing hardware targets for your neural network: both GPUs and CPUs.
 Using its flexible infrastructure, you will find it becomes much easier to create Deep Learning (DL) models that can adhere to the "write once, run anywhere" mantra that enables your AI solutions to easily go from concept to production to scale.

 Frameworks using nGraph to execute workloads have shown `up to 45X`_ performance boost compared to native implementations.
-For a high-level overview, see the :doc:`project/introduction`.
+For a high-level overview, see the :doc:`project/introduction` and our latest :doc:`project/release-notes`.

 .. toctree::